 As of the writing of this article, 65 library science programs in the U.S. and Canada boast ALA accreditation.
 The ALA website includes a directory of accredited schools.
 When researching accredited programs, contact the program directly to determine its accreditation status; the ALA website may not have the most up-to-date information.

-Where Can You Work as a Library Science?
+Where Can You Work With a Library Science Degree?

 Many factors affect the number of available positions in a given location.
 For instance, the industries that need library services and a community's population significantly influence available job opportunities.
 The following two sections discuss these factors in greater detail.